 Types of Governors

-The Governing Body of St. Theresa’s Catholic Primary School has sixteen governors, as defined by its Instrument of Government.
+The Governing Body of St. Theresa’s Catholic Primary School has 10 governors, as defined by its Instrument of Government.
 All Governors are volunteers and consist of the following types:

 Foundation Governors are appointed by the Archbishop of Westminster and form the majority of the governing body.
 They have a legal duty to preserve and develop the Catholic ethos of the school and to ensure that the school is conducted in accordance with its Trust Deed.